examdawn/NEP2020_2023_BCA/4thsem/Computer-Multimedia-Animation/assignments/assignment-1.md

 ---
 # CMA Assignment 1 Part A
 (Due on 10/3/2025)
 ## Q1.
-Explan Table tags with suitable examples
+Explain Table tags with suitable examples
 - The table tag is used to display Table in a Web Page.
 - An HTML table consists of one table element and one or more tr, th, and td elements.
 - Abbrivation of Elements